Upward Bow (Urdva Dhanurasana) is one of the emblematic yoga asanas. “Exhilarating” is probably one of the best descriptors for Upward Bow.

 It ain’t easy, though.
-Upward Bow requires a bendy spine; shoulder joints constructed to allow for a fair amount of extension; and elastic quadriceps muscles.
-Not everyone is born with shoulder joints that can extend easily or bendy spines, but those whose bodies are naturally more stable can still enjoy backbending in many forms: Setu Bandha Sarvangasana (Bridge), Urdva Mukha Svanasana (Upward Facing Dog) and Bhujangasana (Cobra), to name a few.
+Upward Bow requires a bendy lumbar spine, shoulder joints constructed to allow for full flexion, and elastic quadriceps muscles.
+Not everyone is born with extra mobile shoulder joints or bendy spines, but those whose bodies are naturally more stable can still enjoy backbending in many forms: Setu Bandha Sarvangasana (Bridge), Urdva Mukha Svanasana (Upward Facing Dog) and Bhujangasana (Cobra), to name a few.

 Wrists can pose a major restriction in Upward Bow.
 People with carpal tunnel issues find the extreme bend of the wrist joint in Upward Bow to be a deal breaker.
 Even if you don’t have carpal tunnel issues, it may be that your wrists aren’t built to extend to 90 degrees.
 The structure of your shoulder joints may also play a part.
 Whatever the cause of your Upward Bow challenges, a Yoga Wedge can be really helpful, because using it decreases the extension angle in your joints.

 - Place a Yoga Wedge (Cork or Foam) on a nonskid Yoga Mat with the thick side toward the edge of the mat.
 This will help keep the wedge from slipping.

 - Lie on your back on your mat with your head just below the Yoga Wedge.
 Bend your knees and place your feet on the floor.